HarperDB/documentation/docs/reference/resource.md

 This provides a function for starting transactions.
 See the transactions section below for more information.

 ## `contentTypes`
 This provides an interface for defining new content type handlers.
-See the [content type documentation](./content-types.md) for more information.
+See the [content type extensions documentation](../components/writing-extensions.md) for more information.

 ## TypeScript Support
 While these objects/methods are all available as global variables, it is easier to get TypeScript support (code assistance, type checking) for these interfaces by explicitly `import`ing them.
 This can be done by setting up a package link to the main HarperDB package in your app: